QbD Group

 Implementing PIC/S Standards in Hospital Cleanrooms: From Regulation to Application

-Learn how to implement PIC/S standards in hospital cleanrooms by 2026 to ensure quality, safety, and compliance in pharmaceutical preparations.
+Learn how to implement PIC/S standards in hospital cleanrooms to ensure quality, safety, and compliance in pharmaceutical preparations.

 Starting January 1, 2026, hospital pharmacies globally must comply with PIC/S standards for their pharmacy preparations, specifically requiring the use of hospital cleanrooms.
 Is your hospital prepared?